Vexrina/profile/readme.md

 ### About me
  - 🌚I wanna to be a ~~harsh~~ **backend developer**
  - 👨‍🎓3rd year student of MTUCI
- - 🌍I am fluent in reading documentation and have an informal conversation in English
+ - 🌍I am fluent in reading documentation and I can have an informal conversation in English
  - 📮Contact me by [Telegram](https://t.me/Wild_lon_Wolf), [Email](mailto:vexrina.wlw@gmail.com)